How to Set Up Google Analytics 4 eCommerce Tracking in WordPress

 Tutorial: Google Analytics eCommerce Tracking

-In this tutorial, we’ll show you how to quickly and easily set up eCommerce tracking on WordPress without having to code or use or Google Tag Manager.
-To do that, we’ll use MonstserInsights.
+In this tutorial, I’ll show you how to set up eCommerce tracking on WordPress without writing code or using Google Tag Manager.
+I’ll use MonsterInsights, which makes the process quick and simple.

 MonsterInsights is the best Google Analytics plugin for WordPress.
 It allows you to easily connect your WordPress site with Google Analytics with a couple of simple clicks, so you can view all the data that matters most right in your WordPress dashboard.